The flow.cylc File Format

 Shorthand

-We often use a compact single-line notation to refer to nested config items:
+In the documentation, we often use a compact single-line notation to refer to nested config items, where we drop the additional brackets at each level:

 Duplicate Items